pdehne/VFLib/README.md

 Copyright (C) 2008 by Vinnie Falco.

-This program is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License, Version 2][01] as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 Unless otherwise marked, files in VFLib are published under the [GNU General Public License, Version 2][01].
-Individually marked files of VFLib contain portions of these external projects, licensed separately:
+Some files contain portions of these external projects, licensed separately:

 ### [bZip2][1]